sander/hierarchical-deterministic-keys/keys.md

 Cryptographically, the holder could provide a proof of association between two blinded public keys.
 For example, by creating a Schnorr non-interactive zero-knowledge proof of knowledge of a combination of the blinding scalars.
 This could assure the reader that two documents are issued to the same holder, and thereby potentially describe the same subject.
 However, this capability SHOULD be treated with caution since:

-- This could produce a potentially non-repudiable proof that a certain combination of documents was revealed.
+- Depending on the proof mechanism, this could produce a potentially non-repudiable proof that a certain combination of documents was revealed.
 - The semantics of such a proof may be unclear to the reader and in case of disputes.
+- By disclosing public keys related to blinding scalars, the Unconditional-Privacy objective could be compromised.

 In general, use cases that require associated documents with a high level of assurance involve the processing of person identification data which can instead be used for claim-based holder and/or subject binding.